nevermined-io/react-components/README.md

 The Nevermined Catalog is a library of packaged Nevermined functionalities making easier to add web3 capabilities to any existing React application.

-## What components are avaliable into the Nevermined Components?
+## What components are avaliable into the Nevermined React Components?

 Some of the main functionalities that can be found in the catalog are: